 Orion Expeditions is teaming up with Boudreaux Cellars owner and winemaker Rob Newsom for a multi-day river trip with wine lovers, foodies, and outdoor enthusiast in mind.
 Raft 44 miles of the Deschutes River in Oregon followed by evening food and wine pairings sure to satisfy the pallet, as well as, the soul.
-In May there are canyons of green, and abundant wildflowers.
-It’s a great time of year to enjoy the scenery and relax down by the river with good food, wine, and great company.
-During the month of May on the Deschutes, it’s starting to get warmer, yet we are still allowed to have dutch oven cooking and campfires at night.
-Our guides are amazing cooks (one actually IS a gourmet chef), and they are also musically gifted.
+It’s a great time of year to enjoy the scenery, and relax down by the river with good food, wine, and great company.
 We will also be hosting an evening costume night event we like to call “Dinner at Eight”.
-This silly over the top red carpet event will be complete with white tablecloths, candles, and music that will surely create the ambiance for a night to remember.
+This silly over the top red carpet event will be complete with white tablecloths, LED candles, and music that will surely create the ambiance for a night to remember.
 Because why not?
 If that’s not river “casual”, we don’t know what is.
 Make it fun!
 That’s what Orion Expeditions and Boudreaux Cellars are all about.
 If you like good wine, great food, and relaxing river times in a naturally scenic setting then you’ll love this trip!

 about Rob Newsom of Boudreaux Cellars

 A multitalented winemaker who produces some of the best handcrafted wines in the Northwest.
 Rob credits Leonetti Cellars owners Gary and Chris Figgins, along with John Abbott from Abeja Winery in Walla Walla, for gently guiding him to his rustic alpine wine making adventure.